Laylat al-Raghaib: Practice

-It is recommended in this night that those who missed prayer should perform the correction prayers.
-In the book of Prayers and Dhikrs by Mahmud Sami Ramazanoglu, the nafilah prayer is to be performed on Laylat al-Raghaib as follows:

-On the Thursday before Laylat al-Raghaib, twelve rak'ats of supererogatory prayers will be performed to fast, break a few bites of iftar in the evening, and say the evening prayer, then salute every two rak'ahs.
+The night is celebrated by fasting the Thursday (or the Friday on the subsequent day) before The Night of Wishes.
+At Night, prayers are performed and candles are lit in mosques.

-In each rak'ah, after al-Fatiha, al-Qadr will be read three times and Ikhlas will be read twelve times.
+Specific prayers are performed: In each rak'ah, after al-Fatiha, al-Qadr will be read three times and Ikhlas will be read twelve times.
 Alternatively surah al-Qadr is read once and surah "Ikhlas" three times.
+It is believed that during this night, sincer hopes and requests are fulfilled.

-After the prayers have been completed, one can then recite the following seventy times:It is recommended to recite the Qur'an on Laylat al-Raghaib.
+After the prayers have been completed, one can then recite the following seventy times:

+It is recommended to recite the Qur'an on Laylat al-Raghaib.
 It is further recommended to repent (Tawba) and asking for forgiveness.
 Performing dua, and remembering to stay in praise and gratitude for the blessings given by God.
-God is said to sent salawat (greetings) on Muhammad.
+God is said to send salawat (greetings) on Muhammad.
 Another recommended practice is almsgiving (Zakat) in the way of God, and it would transfer the owner of charity to the love of God.

-Permissibility

-The permissibility of celebrating Laylat al-Raghaib has been a subject of debate since its first recording in the late 11th century.
-Shia scholars view participating in the night's religious practices to be permissible.
-While jurists of the four major Sunni Madhhab, Shafi’i, Hanbali, Hanafi, and Maliki, rely on writing by Al-Nawawi, warning against such practice, stating that the Hadith attributed to Prophet Mohammad is fabricated and observance of such a night is a Bid'ah.
-Al-Nawawi explained that,The prayer which is known as Salat Al-Raghaib, which is twelve rakahs that are offered between Maghrib and Isha on the night of the first Friday in Rajab, and praying one hundred rakahs on the night of Shaban 15th are both reprehensible innovations.
-No one should be deceived by the fact that they are mentioned in Qut al-Qulub and Ihya Ulum al-Deen, or by the hadith which is quoted in these two books, because all of that is false.
-No one should be deceived by some of those imams who were confused about the ruling on these prayers and wrote essays stating that they are recommended, for they are mistaken in that.
-Imam Abu Muhammad Abd al-Rahman ibn Ismail al-Maqdisi wrote a valuable book showing that they are false, and he did well in that, may Allah have mercy on him.

-Popular custom

 In Turkey, this and other Kandil nights were traditionally marked by cooking lokma and baking a small round loaf.